 Blue Garnet is a Los Angeles-based strategy and management firm for social change organizations seeking to translate vision to reality and go from good enough to truly great.
-In 2012, Blue Garnet joined the HALO Award team to lead and facilitate the capacity building training throughout the grant term.
+In 2012, Blue Garnet joined the HALO Award team to lead and facilitate the capacity building training and technical assistance throughout the grant term.

 Co-Founder & Senior Partner

 A macro-economist and geek at heart with a passion for problem solving and generating breakthrough insights that lead to social impact.
 She is a top-notch problem solver with a penchant for critical analysis.
 She is fueled by her conviction that “the system” can and should work better.
 She holds an International MBA, University of Chicago and a BA with honors in Economics & Political Science from Swarthmore College.
 Way-Ting lives with her family in Playa Del Rey.